 - Weigh out an equal amount of regular sugar and pour over the berries.
 Stir the sugar and strawberries together, mashing some of the berries to release the juice.
 Cover and set aside for several hours to allow the juices to start flowing.
 Refrigerate in very warm weather.

 - Ladle the hot jam (be very careful, it's super hot) into the jars, filling them almost full.
 Put the lids on and immediately turn the jars upside down.
-According to Elisa, this will effectively sterilize the contents.

 - When the jam has cooled, turn the jars upright and store in the refrigerator.
+Note: US health standards dictate that jam bottled this way should be refrigerated and eaten within a few weeks.
+It is not shelf stable according to American requirements.